 IJshal De Vliet, Leiden (indoor)

-Modern indoor rink with public sessions, lessons and multi-ride passes (for example, 10-ride adult passes and seasonal options).
-Single-ticket pricing and session times are posted each season.
-About 40 minutes by train from Rotterdam.
+Modern indoor rink with public sessions, lessons and multi-ride passes.
+Single-ticket pricing varies by session and is posted in season; passes and lesson tariffs are published online.
+Roughly 40 minutes by train from Rotterdam.